Want a simple solution for period and hormone problems? Consider the humble mineral zinc.

 Dose and safety

-A safe and effective dose of zinc is 30 mg per day.
-The best types include zinc citrate, zinc picolinate, or zinc bisgylcinate, and should be taken directly after a large meal.
-Zinc on an empty stomach can cause nausea.
-Taking more than 80 mg of zinc for more than three months can deplete copper.
+A safe and effective dose is 30 mg per day, and the best types are zinc citrate, zinc picolinate, or zinc bisgylcinate.
+Be sure to take it immediately after a large meal, as zinc on an empty stomach can cause nausea.
+Ongoing doses of greater than 80 mg can deplete copper.